ifoxfoot/fqacalc/README.md

-`fqacalc` contains two functions that help the user understand how the data they input relates to the regional database: `accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is a function that shows which observations in the input data frame is successfully matched to a regional database, and `unassigned_plants()` shows which species are recognized but don’t hava C value.
+`fqacalc` contains two functions that help the user understand how the data they input relates to the regional database: `accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is a function that shows which plants in the input data frame are successfully matched to plants in the regional database, and `unassigned_plants()` shows which species are matched but don’t have a C value stored in the regional database.

 ### What happens when a plant is not in the regional FQA database?

 `accepted_enteries` shows which species are recognized, but it also provides warnings when a species is not recognized.
-To demonstrate this I’m going to add a mistake to the `crooked_island` data set.
+To demonstrate this we can add a mistake to the `crooked_island` data set.

 ``` r
 #introduce a typo